eidankhan/javabrains-springboot-microservices-workshop/README.md

 Expect to learn multiple tools across domains like communication, discovery, configuration, and observability.
 The series will introduce each one as it becomes relevant during development.

+# 📽️ Microservices vs Service Oriented Architecture (SOA)

+## 🔍 Overview
+The video explores the nuanced differences between Microservices and Service-Oriented Architecture (SOA), debunking the myth that microservices are simply "SOA done right."

+---

+## 🧱 Architectural Comparison

+### 👨‍🔧 Service-Oriented Architecture (SOA)
+- Focuses on **reusability** of services across the organization
+- Often uses **Enterprise Service Bus (ESB)** for communication
+- Emphasizes **shared infrastructure** and centralized governance
+- Can grow into **monolithic integration points** due to ESB bottlenecks

+### 🧩 Microservices
+- Prioritizes **independent deployment and scalability**
+- Leverages **lightweight communication**, usually via REST APIs
+- Promotes **domain-driven design (DDD)** — each microservice owns a specific business capability
+- Encourages **polyglot persistence & tech stacks**, allowing teams freedom

+---

+## 🚧 Common Misunderstanding
+> "Microservices are just small SOA services" — not true.
+The **intent**, **design philosophy**, and **communication patterns** are fundamentally different.

+---

+## 🗂️ Key Design Principles of Microservices
+- **Bounded Context:** Each service should encapsulate a specific domain
+- **Loose Coupling:** Services should interact through well-defined APIs without tight dependencies
+- **High Cohesion:** Functionality within a service should be tightly related
+- **Decentralized Governance:** Teams can choose tools, languages, and databases independently

+---

+## ✅ Best Practices Highlighted
+- Avoid central ESBs; instead, favor **smart endpoints and dumb pipes**
+- Design around business capabilities, not technical layers
+- Maintain **independence** in deployment and scaling — critical for agility
+- Enable teams to **own their services end-to-end**, including infrastructure, CI/CD, and monitoring

+---

+## 🧠 TL;DR
+Microservices diverge from SOA by embracing independence, decentralized design, and agility.
+Rather than simply repackaging SOA into smaller parts, microservices rethink the architecture to align with modern deployment models and organizational autonomy.

+---